Learning Visual Robotic Control Efficiently with Contrastive Pre-training and Data Augmentation: Introduction

-We summarize the key benefits of our method: {\it (1) Data-efficiency:} FERM enables learning optimal policies on 6 diverse manipulation tasks such as reaching, pushing, moving, pulling a large object, flipping a switch, drawer opening {\bf in 15-50 minutes of total training time} for each task. {\it (2) A simple unified framework:} Our framework combines existing components such as contrastive unsupervised pre-training and online RL with data augmentation into a single framework for efficient learning that is simple and easy to reproduce\footnote{Link to website and code: \url{https://sites.google.com/view/efficient-robotic-manipulation}}. {\it (3) General \& lightweight setup:} Our setup requires a robot, one GPU, two cameras, a handful of demonstrations, and a sparse reward function.
-These requirements are quite lightweight relative to setups that rely on Sim2Real, motion capture, multiple robots, or engineering dense rewards.
+We summarize our key contributions and benefits of the \ferm algorithm: {\it (1) Data-efficiency:} As shown in Figure~\ref{fig:res_time_bp}, \ferm enables learning optimal policies on 6 diverse manipulation tasks, {\bf in 15-50 minutes of total training time} for each task.
+These tasks include reaching, pushing, moving, pulling a large object, flipping a switch and drawer opening, as shown in Figure~\ref{fig:envs}. {\it (2) Real-robot deployment:} \ferm trains efficiently on real robotic hardware. {\it (3) Simplicity:} \ferm is a combination of existing ideas such as contrastive pre-training, data augmentation, and demonstrations that results in a simple and easy to reproduce algorithm. {\it (4) General \& lightweight setup:} Our setup requires a robot, one GPU, two RGB cameras, a handful of demonstrations, and a sparse reward function.
+These requirements are quite lightweight relative to setups that rely on Sim2Real, motion capture, multiple robots, point-cloud estimates, or engineering dense rewards.
+This work shows how recent advances in contrastive learning and data augmentation can enable efficient real-robot reinforcement learning from pixels.